 “It’s the most wonderful time of the year…It’s the hap-happiest season of all.”
 These lyrics maybe true for many but certainly not for all.
 The holiday season can be a great time, but it can also be one of the most difficult seasons for those who have suffered loss.

 It is important to be understanding and kind to yourself during this season.
 This is a tough time period for you as mixed emotions arise.
 Do not should on yourself by saying statements like, “I should’ve attend this event, baked these cookies, or be happier during the holidays.”

 Eventually, you will run out of room to stuff and explode or have a melt down.
 Once again, you may be going through an array of emotions.
 It is okay if you feel spirited and joyous one moment and sadness or pain the next.

 Your natural instinct during this season maybe to isolate, especially if you believe you are a burden to others or believe it is easier to to be alone.
 It is important to invite and allow people into your life in times of struggle.

 Sometimes old traditions can stir up memories that can be too painful to manage.
 If even the idea of old traditions bring up too much hurt then create new traditions or alter old traditions to celebrate the holidays.

 It is easy to get caught up planning events, buying gifts, etc. and overlook your well-being.
 You may be more delicate during this time period, so it is important to implement self-care.

 If the holiday season becomes too overwhelming or you would like some extra support than call Life Counseling Solutions today at 407.622.1770 and set up an appointment or a 15-minute consultation with me.
 Connect with me on Facebook or Instagram for more tips, encouragement, and posts.

-About Colleen:Colleen values the importance of a comfortable and non-judgmental atmosphere.
-At the heart of her work, she seeks to create a safe environment in which clients can feel at ease while working through life’s difficulties.
-Her specialty is working with women and adolescents struggling with anger management, trauma, and substance abuse problems.
-She also enjoys assisting those facing multicultural or racial issues.
-She is dedicated to equipping clients with practical skills to better manage and reduce symptoms such as anger outbursts, anxiety, or restlessness.
-Ultimately, her goal is to help clients uncover the source of their distress so that they can begin to heal.
+About Colleen:Colleen values the importance of a safe space for people to be open and honest while working through tough situations.
+Her specialty is working with women and adolescents struggling with anxiety, trauma, and self-compassion.
+Also, she enjoys assisting those facing multicultural or race-related issues.
+Colleen is dedicated to equipping clients with practical skills, so they can better manage and reduce symptoms to live a happier and healthier life.
 See Colleen’s full bio.